OH!!! Fermentation, Wellness, and the Magic of Food!

 Hanno Riverbank

 Just a close 15 minute walk from the station, this popular Hanno City tourist spot is filled with people in the summer.
-The contrast of the deep green trees with the red Wareiwa Bridge provides and ideal photo background, making this the perfect riverside spot for fun summer memories.
-Rental BBQ equipment and ingredients are also readily available at nearby stores so revelers can arrive empty-handed.
+The contrast of the deep green trees with the red Wareiwa Bridge provides an ideal photo background, making this the perfect riverside spot for capturing fun summer memories.
+Rental BBQ equipment and ingredients are also readily available at nearby stores, so revelers can arrive empty-handed.

 Moominvalley Park